 An ECT should normally raise any concerns about their Induction programme with their Induction Tutor in the first instance.
-If the matter is not resolved, the ECT may notify the named contact (Kate Walker, email k.walker@hispmat.org) at the Appropriate Body who will, as soon as possible, investigate the issue(s) raised.
+If the matter is not resolved, the ECT may notify the named contact (Emma Gerrard, email e.gerrard@hispmat.org) at the Appropriate Body who will, as soon as possible, investigate the issue(s) raised.
 For further guidance please access the HISP MAT Complaints Policy.